shtayeb/Django-Studybudy/README.md

 - [x] Room host can invite users to private rooms - (The added user will recieve notification and have the option to accept or reject the invite)
 - [x] Make the invite user page into a modal pop up
 - [x] Like/Dislike messages of a room by its participants
-- [x] Add message replies (Add Polymorphic relationship) [Resource](https://forum.djangoproject.com/t/get-all-children-of-self-referencing-django-model-in-nested-hierarchy/16761)
+- [x] Add message replies (Self referential) [Resource](https://forum.djangoproject.com/t/get-all-children-of-self-referencing-django-model-in-nested-hierarchy/16761)
 - [x] Create infinite scroll in home page
 - [X] Create an autocomplete users list in the invite users to room page

-- Add in markdown WYSGI editor
+- [x] Add in markdown WYSGI editor

+- HTMX form and reactivity for adding new messages/replies

 - Add room Admin
 - Account removal request, user is soft deleted and after one month its hard deleted and its room and message are set to null